rookieinscu/PHP-shopping_web/README.md

 Difficulty: How to select many datas in the database and save them in an array and then print them.
 We use "Do-While" loop to print them one by one.

-By Nov.13th,2018:
-buy ecs through aliyun, we can visit website from ecs, but cannot visit website from any PC.